Show devices by their IRQ

 You can avoid IRQ sharing between devices and fix a IRQ conflict if you change the PCI or PCIe slot for the devices you want to get assigned with a different IRQ.

 Avoid IRQ sharing by changing the interrupt mode to MSI(Message signaled interrupts)

-In order to avoid IRQ sharing between devices, you could change the interrupt mode to MSI for some of those devices with MSI Utility.
+Another way to avoid IRQ sharing between devices is to change the interrupt mode to MSI for some of those devices with MSI Utility.

 Some notes on changing the interrupt request to MSI: